 For example, rather than telling us “Continuing to wear the Star-of-David connects me to my history and my family,” she could have shown that connection: “My Star-of-David necklace thumps against my heart with every step I take, reminding me of my great-grandparents who had to hide their stars, my grandma’s spindly fingers lighting the menorah each Hanukkah, and my uncle’s homemade challah bread.”
 This new sentence reveals so much more than the existing sentence about the student and the deep connection she feels with her family and religion.

 Life before was good: verdant forests, sumptuous curries, and a devoted family.

-I can now appreciate the value of my unique culture and background, and of living with less.
+I can now appreciate the value of my unique culture and background, and the value of living with less.
 This perspective offers room for progress, community integration, and a future worth fighting for.
-My time with Assemblyman Sepulveda’s office taught me that I can be a change agent in enabling this progression.
+My time with Assemblyman Sepulveda’s office taught me that I can be an agent of change who can enable this progression.
 Far from being ashamed of my community, I want to someday return to local politics in the Bronx to continue helping others access the American Dream.
 I hope to help my community appreciate the opportunity to make progress together.
 By embracing reality, I learned to live it.
 Along the way, I discovered one thing: life is good, but we can make it better.